-On July 29, 2019, the Company adopted a restricted share plan (the "Restricted Share Plan").
-The Company may grant common shares to eligible employees, officers, directors and consultants with performance conditions to be determined by the Company' board of directors (a "Restricted Share").
+On July 29, 2019, the Company adopted the Restricted Share Plan.
+The Company may grant common shares to eligible employees, officers, directors and consultants with performance conditions to be determined by the Company' Board of Directors ("Restricted Shares").
 No cash consideration is received for Restricted Shares.
-Performance conditions are placed on the Restricted Shares as determined by the Board.
-If employees fail to meet the conditions, the Restricted Shares are subsequently cancelled and returned to the
+Performance conditions are placed on the Restricted Shares, as determined by the Board.
+If employees fail to meet the conditions, the Restricted Shares are subsequently cancelled and returned to the Company's treasury.

-Company's treasury.
 The Restricted Share Plan permits the issuance of restricted shares, which, together with the Stock Option Plan, may not exceed 10% of the Company' issued common shares as at the date of grant.

-On July 29, 2019, the Company granted 2,400,000 Restricted Shares, and on September 17, 2019, the Company granted 950,000 Restricted Shares.
+On July 29, 2019 and September 17, 2019, the Company granted 2,400,000 Restricted Shares and 950,000 Restricted Shares, respectively.
 Both grants were to certain employees and directors at a value of \$0.35 per Restricted Share.
-The performance restricted set by the Board was a two-year employment period from the date of grant.
-During the year December 31, 2020, 675,000 Restricted Shares were forfeited and the shares were cancelled.
-During the year ended December 31, 2021, all remaining restricted shares were released as the required two year period was completed resulting in a reallocation of \$936,250 from reserves to share capital.
+The condition set by the Board was a two-year employment period from the date of grant.
+During the year ended December 31, 2020, 675,000 Restricted Shares were forfeited and the shares were cancelled.
+During the year ended December 31, 2021, all remaining Restricted Shares were released, as the required two-year period was completed resulting in a reallocation of \$936,250 from reserves to share capital.